nish340/Portfolio-/README.md

 ## Pages

 ### Home
-The landing page featuring a hero section, featured projects, and a brief about section.
+The landing page featuring a hero section, featured projects, a gallery preview, and a brief about section.
 Includes a floating chat icon for quick access to the chat feature.

 ### About
 Detailed information about the developer, including skills, experience, and background.